-3.1.
-Bias toward comprehensibility
+4.3.1 Bias Toward Comprehensibility

-In concept acquisition, the main interest is in derivation of symbolic descriptions that are human-oriented, i.e., that are easy to understand and easy to use for creating mental models of the information they convey.
-A tentative criterion for judging inductive assertions from such a viewpoint is provided by the following comprehensibility postulate.
+In concept acquisition, the main interest is in derivation of symbolic descriptions that are human-oriented, that is, that are easy to understand and easy to use for creating mental models of the information they convey.
+A tentative criterion for judging inductive assertions from such a viewpoint is provided by the following comprehensibility postulate:

 The results of computer induction should be symbolic descriptions of given entities, semantically and structurally similar to those a human expert might produce observing the same entities.
-Components of these descriptions should be comprehensible as single 'chunks' of information, directly interpretable in natural language, and should relate quantitative and qualitative concepts in an integrated fashion.
+Components of these descriptions should be comprehensible as single "chunks" of information, directly interpretable in natural language, and should relate quantitative and qualitative concepts in an integrated fashion.

-As a practical guide, one can assume that the components of descriptions (single sentences, rules, labels on nodes in a hierarchy, etc.) should be expressions that contain only a few (say, less than five) conditions in a conjunction, few single conditions in a disjunction, at most one level of bracketing, at most one implication, no more than two quantifiers, and no recursion (the exact numbers may be disputed,2 but the principle is clear).
+As a practical guide, one can assume that the components of descriptions (single sentences, rules, labels on nodes in a hierarchy, and so on) should be expressions that contain only a few (say, less than five) conditions in a conjunction, few single conditions in a disjunction, at most one level of bracketing, at most one implication, no more than two quantifiers, and no recursion (the exact numbers may be disputed, but the principle is clear).
 Sentences are kept within such limits by substituting names for appropriate subcomponents.
 Any operators used in descriptions should have a simple intuitive interpretation.
-Conceptually related sentences are organized into a simple data structure, preferably a shallow hierarchy or a linear list, such as a frame [55, 42].
+Conceptually related sentences are organized into a simple data structure, preferably a shallow hierarchy or a linear list, such as a frame [Minsky, 1975].
+(See also Chapter 9 of this book.)

-The rationale behind this postulate is to ensure that descriptions generated by inductive inference bear similarity to human knowledge representations [31], and therefore, are easy to comprehend.
+The rationale behind this postulate is to ensure that descriptions generated by inductive inference bear similarity to human knowledge representations [Hintzman, 1978], and therefore, are easy to comprehend.
 This requirement is very important for many applications.
 For example, in developing knowledge bases for expert systems, it is important that human experts can easily and reliably verify the inductive assertions and relate them to their own domain knowledge.
 Satisfying the comprehensibility postulate will also facilitate debugging or improving the inductive programs themselves.
 When the complexity of problems undertaken by computer induction becomes very great, the comprehensibility of the generated descriptions will likely be a crucial criterion.
-This research orientation fits well within the role of artificial intelligence envisaged by Michie [44] to study and develop methods for man-machine conceptual interface and knowledge refinement.
+This research orientation fits well within the role of artificial intelligence envisaged by Michie [1977] to study and develop methods for man-machine conceptual interface and knowledge refinement.

-2The numbers mentioned seem to apply to the majority of human descriptive sentences.
+&lt;sup>2The numbers mentioned seem to apply to the majority of human descriptive sentences.

-3.2.
-Language of assertions
+4.3.2 Language of Assertions

 One of the difficulties with inductive inference is its open-endedness.
 This means that when one makes an inductive assertion about some aspect of reality there is no natural limit to the level of detail in which this reality may be described, or to the richness of forms in which this assertion can be expressed.
 Consequently, when conducting research in this area, it is necessary to circumscribe very carefully the goals and the problem to be solved.
 This includes defining the language and the scope of allowed forms in which assertions will be expressed, as well as the modes of inference which will be used.
-The description language should be chosen so that crucial features are easily representable, while peripheral or irrelevant information are ignored.
+The description language should be chosen so that crucial features can be easily encoded while peripheral or irrelevant information ignored.